 During the late 1940s and early 1950s, Harry would live in Florida in the winter and in a home on Elba Road in Lapeer, Michigan, during the summer.
 Harry was a farmer during this period.

 In his later years, Harry had Parkinsons disease.
 In the end he ended up staying with his sisters, Hazel and Ethel, at Ethel's home in Indian Village near Detroit.
 He died at Harper Hospital in Detroit and is buried next to Rose May Gezley in Sanilac County.

 1. Residence, 1924, Decker, Sanilac County, Michigan.
 Address taken from a postcard sent to Alice Paulina Leary.

 2. Residence: 111 Jefferson, Lapeer, Michigan.
 Alice Paulina Leary had this address for Harry and Rose Coller in her address book.

 3. Alt.
 Death.
 The location of his death was Detroit, Michigan in information provided by Larry Coller.

 4. Alt.
 Birth, 28 May 1885.
 1885 is listed in Michigan birth records.

 5. Residence, 1946, Lapeer, Michigan.
 This information was in his mother's 1946 obituary (Ada Mary Caines Coller).

 Harry married Rose May Gezley, daughter of William Gezley and Unknown, on 19 Mar 1913 in Flint, Michigan.
-(Rose May Gezley was born on 7 Dec 1889,33 died on 15 Mar 1977 in Lapeer, Michigan 33 and was buried in Johnson Cemetery, Lamotte Township, Sanilac County, Michigan.)
+(Rose May Gezley was born on 7 Dec 1889 in Sandusky County, Ohio,33 died on 15 Mar 1977 in Lapeer, Michigan 33 and was buried in Johnson Cemetery, Lamotte Township, Sanilac County, Michigan.)